Ceymoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-create a file and name it and inputdata
+write results to a file standard output